What kind of training is necessary for this ride?

 What will cell/Internet/WiFi coverage be like?

 Unpredictable and somewhat limited.
 Cell coverage will come and go depending on where we are on the route, although it's generally reliable in most of the towns.
-Some host communities may open up computer labs for free or a small fee.
 We will not be able to provide an independent WiFi signal; if such a resource exists in a given town, our Help Desk volunteers will know about it.

 How can I keep my electronic devices charged?